Early Cretaceous: Evolution

 During this time many new types of dinosaur appeared or came into prominence, including ceratopsians, spinosaurids, carcharodontosaurids and coelurosaurs, while survivors from the Late Jurassic continued to persist.

 Angiosperms (flowering plants) appeared for the first time during the Early Cretaceous; Archaefructaceae, one of the oldest fossil families (124.6 Ma) was found in the Yixian Formation, China.

 This time also saw the evolution of the first members of the Neornithes (modern birds).

 Sinodelphys, a 125 Ma-old boreosphenidan mammal found in the Yixian Formation, China, is one of the oldest mammal fossils found.
 The fossil location indicates early mammals began to diversify from Asia during the Early Cretaceous.
-Sinodelphys was more closely related to metatherians (marsupials) than eutherians (placentals) and had feet adapted for climbing trees.
+Sinodelphys were more closely related to metatherians (marsupials) than eutherians (placentals) and had feet adapted for climbing trees.

 Steropodon is the oldest monotreme (egg-lying mammal) discovered.
 It lived in Gondwana (now Australia) at 105 Ma.

+Oil shale

+Oil in the Prudhoe Bay Oil Field has been interpreted as being sourced from the Triassic Shublik Formation shale and carbonate, Lower Cretaceous highly radioactive zone shale, and Lower Jurassic Kingak Shale.